 - Engagement (likes, shares, comments, views)

-Paid Social Media: Now, look at how are your paid campaigns performing (if paid social is not part of your advertising plan, then you are missing out).
-Are you noticing any changes from 2017?
+Paid Social Media: Now, look at how are your paid campaigns are performing.
+Note: paid social should be part of your advertising plan.
+Are you noticing any changes?
 Dig beyond platform comparisons and assess the following:

 - Bid structure

 - Retargeting campaigns